brainlife/docs/docs/privacy.md

 ```
 brainlife.io
 ATTN: Franco Pestilli
-1101 East 10th Street, Department of Psychological and Brain
+The University of Texas at Austin
+108 E Dean Keeton St, Austin, TX 78712
-Department of Psychological and Brain Sciences
+Department of Psychology
-Bloomington, Indiana 47405
-brlife@iu.edu
-8128569967
+pestilli{at_symbol}utexas[dot_symbol]edu
 ```

 If you feel as though this site’s privacy practices differ from the information stated, you may contact us at the listed address or phone number.

-If you feel that this site is not following its stated policy and communicating with the owner of this site does not resolve the matter, or if you have general questions or concerns about privacy or information technology policy at Indiana University, please contact the chief privacy officer through the University Information Policy Office, 812-855-UIPO, privacy@iu.edu.
+If you feel that this site is not following its stated policy and communicating with the owner of this site does not resolve the matter, or if you have general questions or concerns about privacy or information technology policy at The University of Texas at Austin https://policies.utexas.edu/about-us